teamshares/heroku-buildpack-select-subdir/Readme.md

 # DEPRECATED

-Note this has been superceded by https://github.com/teamshares/teamshares-monorepo-buildpack
+Note this has been superseded by https://github.com/teamshares/teamshares-monorepo-buildpack